tjschuck/website/content/en/docs/17.0/reference/backup-and-restore/metrics.md

 Backup and restore operations export several metrics using the expvars interface.
 These are available at the `/debug/vars` endpoint of Vtbackup's and VTTablet's http status pages.
 [More details can be found here](../../features/monitoring/#3-push-based-metrics-system).

-## Backup metrics
+## Backup and Restore metrics

-Metrics related to backup operations are available in both Vtbackup and VTTablet.
+Metrics related to backup and restore operations are available in both Vtbackup and VTTablet.

 #### BackupBytes, BackupCount, BackupDurationNanoseconds